-The Farm is managed by a voluntary committee who are elected from and by Surrey Docks Farm Provident Society Members at the Annual General Meeting.
+The Farm is managed by a voluntary committee who are elected from and by Surrey Docks Farm Provident Society Members at the Annual General Meeting (AGM).

 For more information about the Provident Society and to apply to become a member find out more here.
-The next AGM will be held on Thursday 17th October 2019.
+The next AGM will be held in September 2020.

-We currently have ten Management Committe Members, who bring a variety of skills and knowledge to the Farm.
+We currently have nine Management Committee Members, who bring a variety of skills and knowledge to the Farm.
 Find out more about them below.